 No effect brings the funk quite as much as the envelope filter.
 The wah-wah comes close, but its “automatic” cousin reigns supreme.
-The magic of the envelope filter, for both guitar and bass, can easily be found inside a small stompbox effects pedals.
+For both guitar and bass, the magic of the envelope filter can easily be found inside small stompbox effects pedals.

 In this article, we’ll develop our knowledge of envelope filters pedals, discussing the inner workings of these pedals and how they affect guitar and bass guitar signals.
 I’ll share a few envelope filter pedals throughout the article and offer some tips on how to get the most out of your auto-wah pedal(s).

 Table Of Contents

 - A Look At Different Audio Filters

 - What Are Envelope Filter Pedals & How Do They Work?

 - Tips On Using An Envelope Filter Pedal

 - Where Should An Envelope Filter Pedal Go In The Signal Chain?